clint77/Thermostat/README.md

 Thermostat
 ==========
-Create a thermostat using Javascript
+Create a thermostat using Javascript and playing around with HTML, CSS, JQuery and some SVGs.

 # Features